 Your Connecticut defective drug lawyers will aggressively fight to protect your legal rights and the rights of your family members, and to pursue fair compensation for injuries suffered due to dangerous drugs.
 If you or a loved one has experienced harm as a result of a prescription or nonprescription medication, contact our firm to discuss your situation, the applicable laws, and your best legal options moving forward.

-To speak with an attorney about a potential defective drug claim, contact Connecticut defective drug lawyers today.
+To speak with an attorney about a potential defective drug claim, contact our Connecticut defective drug attorneys today.
 Call us at (866) 479-7909 or send us an email to request a free consultation, and we will get back to you shortly.

 Contact us for information on: